How to Interpret Drinking Water Analysis Reports

 Electrical conductivity (EC) and total dissolved solids

 Electrical conductivity (EC) measures the soluble salt concentration in mmhos/cm and is used to calculate the total dissolved solids (TDS) in water supplies.
 The EC should not exceed 0.78.
-Water containing more than 500 mg/l total dissolved solids is not recommended for human consumption.
+Water containing more than 500 mg/l of total dissolved solids is not recommended for human consumption.

 A high concentration of nitrate can be fatal to infants and a threat to young farm animals.
-High levels may occur near manure piles, fertilized fields or subdivisions using septic tanks.
+High levels may occur near manure piles, fertilized fields, or subdivisions using septic tanks.
 Levels should not exceed 10 mg/l Nitrate (N) or 1 mg/l Nitrite (as N).

 |Maximum Contaminant Levels|